wp-plugins/mpulse-real-user-measurement/readme.txt

 == Upgrade Notice ==

-= 2.1 =
+= 2.2 =
-This version fixes the bug in the script loader code that resulted in printing a ";" in the html.
+This version fixes the bug in the script loader code that resulted in printing a semi-colon in the html.
 Upgrade to this version immediately!!

-= 2.0 =
-This version fixes an issue with the previous script loader.
-Upgrade immediately.